What is Clay Modelling

 The difference is clear.
 Our clay model—and the final cast piece—achieved a level of precision, depth, and artistic expression that the 3D design could not deliver.

-While 3D modelling can be useful, it often lacks the subtlety and artistic sensitivity that experienced sculptors bring through hands-on clay modelling.
+This case highlights an important point: While 3D modelling can be useful, it often lacks the subtlety and artistic sensitivity that experienced sculptors bring through hands-on clay modelling.

 clay-model-case